2605 Coordinator, International Leadership and Training Center (ILTC)

 2. Assists the director in the development of customized training program proposals, including course content and budget, for potential clients.

-10. Helps to assure the overall success of the ILTC.
+11. Helps to assure the overall success of the ILTC by performing other duties as assigned.

-The Coordinator, ILTC is supervised by the Director of the ILTC.
+The Coordinator, ILTC is supervised by the Assistant Vice President, International Programs/Director of the ILTC.

 OFFICE OF HUMAN RESOURCES